irsbugs/image-embedding-tool/README.md

     """)
 ```

-Review the code in the **image_embedding_tool.py** GTK program as it includes an
+Please review the code in the **image_embedding_tool.py** GTK program as it includes an
 embedded image.

 ## Additional Code

-As well as the base 64 variable, the following need to be added to the GTK
+As well as the base 64 constant, *B64_IMAGE*, the following need to be added to the GTK
 program that is being developed.

 1. At the start of the program add the following imports: